• Home

 22. Perfection Isn’t the Goal Anymore

 Peace is the goal.
-And that shift changes everything.
+That change impacts everything.

 23. You Appreciate How Far You’ve Come